smashboy/react-mui-confirm/README.md

 ### `confirm([ConfirmOptions]) => Promise`

-Confirm function can except `GlobalOptions`, but be aware they will override options from `ConfirmDialogProvider`.
+Confirm function can accept `GlobalOptions`, but be aware they will override options from `ConfirmDialogProvider`.

 ```ts
 type ConfirmOptions = GlobalOptions & {